mattsousaa/STM32F4xx_drivers/README.md

 ## Contributing

 Pull requests are welcome.
-If you discover any bug/issue feel free to report it and let me now if you want to.
+If you discover any bug/issue feel free to report it and let me know if you want to.

 ## License
 [MIT](https://github.com/mattsousaa/STM32F4xx_drivers/blob/master/LICENSE)